Le Chuzeau

 This page is also available in French

 The Berlioz family was settled in La Côte for many generations before the birth of the composer, and owned there numerous farms and lands.
-The Livre de raison kept by Dr Berlioz, the composer’s father, between 1815 and 1838 provides a wealth of information on these family estates, the management of which Dr Berlioz supervised with loving care (see David Cairns, Berlioz vol. 1 [London, 1999], p.
-3-5).
+The Livre de raison kept by Dr Berlioz, the composer’s father, between 1815 and 1838 provides a wealth of information on these family estates, the management of which Dr Berlioz supervised with loving care (see David Cairns, Berlioz vol. 1 [London, 1999], pp. 3-5).
 Berlioz’s musical career in Paris and across Europe inevitably took him away from his birthplace and the family estates, which he only mentions rarely in his writings and letters.

 One of these estates, the farm called Le Chuzeau just outside La Côte, was connected with a dramatic episode in the composer’s life which he narrates in his Memoirs (chapter 10, cited below).